 This article situates the burgeoning body of new state legislation within developments in domestic violence law and employment law, particularly scholarship relating to accommodation of individual needs within the workplace.
 It shows that domestic violence legislation modeled on employment law accommodation mandates, such as the Family and Medical Leave Act or the Americans with Disabilities Act, import provisions in those laws that excuse relatively small or resource-poor employers.
 By contrast, new laws borrowing from criminal justice, public health, or unemployment insurance models either impose costs on all employers or spread costs among employers.
 The article concludes by making several recommendations for future reform, including better capitalizing on potential synergies among various approaches, consciously facilitating cooperation between employers and employees, and considering use of public expenditures to address certain workplace-related expenses as part of the larger societal commitment to combat domestic violence.

 Widiss, Deborah A., "Domestic Violence and the Workplace: The Explosion of State Legislation and the Need for a Comprehensive Strategy" (2008).
-Faculty Publications.
-Paper 18.
+Articles by Maurer Faculty.
+18.